Heroin Rehab in Prescott

 Frequently Asked Questions

-At Holdfast Recovery, we treat both alcohol addiction and all forms of drug addiction (including co-occurring mental health disorders).
+Do You Treat My Addiction?At Holdfast Recovery, we treat both alcohol addiction and all forms of drug addiction (including co-occurring mental health disorders).
 We offer an array of programs to target your unique needs.

-While at Holdfast Recovery, you can live under our care at our own housing program or if preferred, you can stay with a family member.
+Where Do I Live While In Treatment?While at Holdfast Recovery, you can live under our care at our own housing program or if preferred, you can stay with a family member.
 We have 24/7 staff that are always here for you.

-At Holdfast Recovery, we accept most major insurances and understand how hard the process can be.
+Will My Insurance Cover This?At Holdfast Recovery, we accept most major insurances and understand how hard the process can be.
 Fill out our insurance form or give us a call and we will help you along the way.

-Our program is different in many ways, one of them being our 3-phase approach and how we address addiction and the trauma that lies underneath!
+How is Your Program Different?Our program is different in many ways, one of them being our 3-phase approach and how we address addiction and the trauma that lies underneath!